-- (i) providing and increasing accessibility to, and acceptability, availability of affordable quality family planning services in the context of the Primary Health Care Programme; - (ii) providing relevant educational programmes regarding responsible parenthood and family life education; - (iii) strengthening the existing programmes and formulating and implementing new ones to address reduction of fertility, infant, child and maternal mortality; - (iv) formulating and implementing relevant programmes to address the needs of the youth particularly in regard to education, employment and reproductive health while preparing them for a better life; - (v) enacting and implementing a comprehensive new child law to protect the rights of the child; - (vi) establishing children and youth advisory councils at all relevant levels of decision making; - (vii) reforming and enforcing minimum legal age-at-marriage to eliminate child marriages; - (viii) formulating and implementing programmes to address children and youth in difficult circumstances arising from conflicts, hunger and disasters; and,

-(ix) encouraging youth participation and involvement in planning, implementation, monitoring and evaluation of projects and programmes addressing their needs.
+- (i) providing and increasing accessibility to, and affordable quality primary health care services; - (ii) providing relevant educational programmes including information, counseling and guidance regarding responsible adulthood.
+In no way will contraceptives be given in schools while adults may be guided by their religious and cultural values. - strengthening the existing programmes and formulating and implementing new ones to address reduction of fertility, infant, child and maternal mortality; - (iv) formulating and implementing relevant programmes to address the needs of the youth particularly in regard to education, employment and reproductive health while preparing them for a better life; - enacting and implementing a comprehensive new child law to protect the rights of the child; - (vi) establishing children and youth advisory councils at all relevant levels of decision making; - (vii) reforming and enforcing minimum legal age-at-marriage to eliminate child marriages; - (viii) formulating and implementing programmes to address children and youth in difficult circumstances arising from conflicts, hunger and disasters; and, - encouraging youth participation and involvement in planning, implementation, monitoring and evaluation of projects and programmes addressing their needs.